JoeOsborne77/GoalsEvidenceReflections/README.md

 Hello.
 Welcome to my learning journey.

-I will use this space to reflect on learnings from my time at Makers Academy as well as general learnings about learning about learning about learning #inception.
+I will use this space to reflect on my time at Makers Academy as well as projects, specific weeks and general learnings about learning how to learn.
+I am willfully trying to adopt the [Ready Position](https://sjmog.github.io/posts/491_learning_to_learn_1/) and [Pomodoro Technique](https://images.prismic.io/sketchplanations/62e61034-b66a-4ede-a5db-a5cbc39d55e7_SP+587+-+The+Pomodoro+technique.jpg?auto=format&ixlib=react-9.0.3&h=1887.557603686636&w=1600), which have already proven effective.

+I hope you enjoy the journey as much as I am.
 Feel free to take a look around.
 I have used the amazing framework from Makers to outline goals, subgoals and use evidence to reinforce my understanding on specific topics, techniques, programming languages and other dev tools and concepts.

 ⭐ [***SMART GOALS AND MARKERS***](https://github.com/JoeOsborne77/LearningJourney/blob/main/SMART%20GOALS.md#GOALS)